Christophers27/Noire-Worldbuilding/Game Doc.md

 Nilo is a young adult, who has been struggling with anxiety, and later depression, for a long time.
 They had a hard time connecting with others, with only Florence approaching and befriending them in their early childhood.

-_Note: The Fellow Dreamer's name is currently undecided and a WIP._

 Florence was a very energetic and outgoing person, who always stuck with Nilo and tried to help them overcome their issues.
-She dreamed of becoming a famous adventurer, and later discovered that they had the ability to stay lucid in their dreams, allowing them to explore the Dream World.
-They would often tell Nilo about their adventures in the Dream World, and Nilo would listen with great interest, though they didn't quite believe that the Dream World was real.
+She dreamed of becoming a famous adventurer, and later discovered that she had the ability to stay lucid in her dreams, allowing her to explore the Dream World.
+She would often tell Nilo about her adventures in the Dream World, and Nilo would listen with great interest, though they didn't quite believe that the Dream World was real.

-Over time, Nilo and Florence grew apart, as Florence became more invested in their adventures, and also frustrated with Nilo's lack of progress in overcoming their anxiety despite their efforts to help them.
-Nilo, on the other hand, felt she was becoming more distant and was worried that they would leave them behind.
-The unresolved tension and lack of communication between them eventually led to a falling out, causing Nilo to become more withdrawn and Florence to turn to the Dream World to escape their problems.
+Over time, Nilo and Florence grew apart, as Florence became more invested in her adventures, and also frustrated with Nilo's lack of progress in overcoming their anxiety despite her efforts to help them.
+Nilo, on the other hand, felt she was becoming more distant and was worried that she would leave them behind.
+The unresolved tension and lack of communication between them eventually led to a falling out, causing Nilo to become more withdrawn and Florence to turn to the Dream World to escape her problems.

-Florence, distracted by the falling out, made a mistake in the Dream World, and was trapped by a Nightmare in the lower layers of the Dream World.
-In the real world, they fell into a coma, unable to wake up.
+Florence, distracted by the falling out, made a mistake while adventuring, and was trapped by a Nightmare in the lower layers of the Dream World.
+In the real world, she fell into a coma, unable to wake up.
 Nilo, having heard about the coma, researched many ways to help someone wake up from a coma, but to no avail.
 Eventually, they gave up, and moved on with their life, though they felt guilty and regretful about the falling out.

-_Note: The reason for the Fellow Dreamer being trapped in the Dream World is subject to change, as it can play a big role in the story._

 Many years later, Nilo, now a young adult, is struggling with depression, and has been having strange dreams.
 One night, they wake up in the Dream World, having been pulled in by Florence, who is still trapped in the Dream World.
 They find a note, left by Florence, telling them where they are, and that she is stuck in the lower layers.
 Nilo suspects that the writer of the note is their old friend, but doesn't get their hopes up.